kyjohnson05/git-practice-KyleJohnson/test.md

 ### Required Features:
 * Include a search bar to find books by title or author
-* The ability to add books from the homepage to users' bookshelves
+* The ability to add books to users' bookshelves
 * The ability to delete books from the users' bookshelves
-* The ability to edit book details
+* The ability to manually edit book details in bookshelves

 ### Should Have Features:
-* The ability to favorite a book on the homepage
+* The ability to favorite a book in users' bookshelves
 * Include a favorites page that displays users' favorite books
 * The ability to mark books as "Have read", "Not read", or "Currently reading"

 ### Nice To Have Features:
-* Citations included in book details
+* Include citations within book details
 * The ability to share bookshelves with others
-* Include recommended books that are displayed on the homepage
+* Display recommended books in users' bookshelves
 ---
 ## User Stories